zb3/malbolge-vm/README.md

   //exec function executes the VM and returns the output result = mb.exec(vm);
 } catch (e) {
-  //When it fails, it will throw an error message or WANTS_INPUT if it would wait for user input if (e === mb.WANTS_INPUT)
+  //When it fails, it will throw an error message
+  //or WANTS_INPUT if it would wait for user input if (e === mb.WANTS_INPUT)
     console.log('Error: User input expected.');
   else